py5coding/py5book/integrations/numpy.md

 Sketch would behave erratically or crash.

 If you are running this code yourself, you will also notice the Sketch is very slow.
-It takes at least a few seconds for it to complete the pixel changes.
+It takes at least a few seconds for it to complete the pixel alterations.
 It does finish eventually, and has a nice result:

 ```{code-cell} ipython3